Efforts Failing Social Media

 Digital Over- or Under-Saturation

 You might think it’s better to post and advertise as much as possible.
 Unfortunately, you’d be incorrect.
-Whether you’re posting on social or maintaining a mailing list, there’s a ‘sweet spot’ in terms of content volume.
+Whether on social media or email, there’s a ‘sweet spot’ for content volume.

 Post too much, and people will rapidly become annoyed with your business, classify you as a spammer, and either unfollow or ignore your content.
 Post too little, and people will inevitably start to forget you exist.
 Fortunately, the fix to this is relatively simple.